dwinterLA-zz/ground-source/README.md

 ## Front Matter

-Front matter are a special kind of file that dictates the type of data a page or collection can support.
-Front matter templates exist in Forestry, which allow you to easily add, remove, or change the data fields available to pages and collections.

-Go to `Site -> Front matter` (on left-nav) if you'd like to make a change to any of the existing templates.
-You can also add new templates on this page.
+Front matter in Jekyll projects consist of a YAML block of variables at the top of an HTML or MD file.
+Essentially, these variables create the context for liquid templating.
+Forestry has the concept of "front matter templates".
+When adding a new page or item in a collection, choosing the appropriate template will automatically setup the proper front matter for the corresponding markdown file.
+You can create new (or change existing) front matter templates in Forestry: `Site -> Front matter` within the left navigation.

 Jankiness can sometimes happen when adding or removing fields for existing collections.
 For example, you might add a new field for the front matter template for `listing` but then not see it as a valid, editable field within the CMS itself.
 When this has happened in the past, I've directly edited the corresponding markdown file, and committed to `groundsource-dev`.
 Collection are included as folders at the root of the repo.